Skip to content

 4. Credentials of the HSM partition where the private key will be created or used.

-R3 integration Corda with HSM
+R3 integration Corda

 Implementation

 The encryption provider Corda returns JCA objects that are used externally.
 So the initial step is to configure this integration API to connect to the HSM.
-For more details on the HSM's JCA/JCE API, see the JCA/JCE topic.
+For more details on the HSM 's JCA/JCE API, see the JCA/JCE topic.

 Overview